guppyfish123/SOC_Lab/Installation/Elastic-Kibana.md

    - [Startup](#startup)
 <br>

+## VM Setup
+To kick off our Elastic SOC Lab journey, we need a reliable Virtual Machine (VM) to host our Elasticsearch and Kibana services.
+I'll be utilizing a T2.Large instance in aws, which will serve as a primary host throughout this lab.
+If you're unfamiliar with setting up a VM in AWS, I've provided a handy mini-tutorial [here](./aws).
+It guides you through the process, ensuring you're ready to launch your AWS instance seamlessly.
+<br><br>

 # <img id="elasticsearch" src="https://static-00.iconduck.com/assets.00/elasticsearch-icon-1839x2048-s0i8mk51.png" height="30px" width="30px">&nbsp; ElasticSearch
 For this lab, we'll be using ElasticSearch Version 8.11, the current version as of 2023.
 Refer to the official ElasticSearch Documentation for more information [Link](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
 <br>